+11.3 Natural Disaster

-12.3 Natural Disaster Mitigation and Environmental and Social Management
+Mitigation and Environmental and Social Management

 Although Climate Change has propelled the unpredictability of natural disasters, the official Caribbean hurricane season runs from 1st June through to 30th November annually.
 Thus, this time of year requires all to be alert and prepared for natural disasters, especially hurricanes.
 Depending on the severity of the disaster, losses may amount to millions of dollars of damage to property and people, including construction sites and crew.
-To mitigate such impacts, construction workers must understand the risks and how to avoid them, in order to be prepared when a disaster strikes.
-Therefore, the following Natural Disaster Environmental and Social Management Plan is designed to serve a guide for managing and mitigating impacts related to natural disasters.
+To mitigate such impacts, construction workers must understand the risks and how to avoid them, in order to be prepared when a disaster strike.
 The natural disaster mitigation and environmental and social management plan should work in tandem with other plans including the Covid-19 health and safety guidelines.